-Departments will identify, on the published programme structures, which taught modules have to be passed in order to obtain a Postgraduate Certificate or Postgraduate Diploma.
+Departments will identify, on the published programme structures, which taught modules have to be passed in order to obtain a Postgraduate Certificate, Postgraduate Diploma or Masters in Professional Studies.

 8. ASSESSMENT AND PROGRESSION PROCEDURES

 8.1 Board of Examiners

 Assessment for the taught modules will be considered by a Board of Examiners.